sldanalysis/probRTAnalysis/README.md

-# probRTAnalysis
+# Probabilistic State-Based RT-Analysis of SDFGs on MPSoCs with Shared Memory Communication
-This repository provides our UPPAAL model and use case example for our research paper.
+This repository provides our UPPAAL models used for our research paper.